-We have experimented with this approach using process interference rules (PIRs) [46, 47, 49].
-A PIR is written from the perspective of an executing process (p_e) that is interrupted by the recovery of an unknown failed process (p_f) .
-The interruption occurs because p_e is identified as being write dependent or potentially read dependent on p_f .
-The condition of the PIR for p_e can be expressed to query the delta object schedule to 1) determine the data overlap between p_e and p_f and 2) check the current status of the data after p_f 's recovery.
-PIRs are therefore used to test user-defined correctness conditions to determine if a dependent process should continue running or invoke its own recovery procedures.
+We have experimented with this approach using process interference rules (PIRs) [46].
+A PIR is written from the perspective of an executing process and is used to test user-defined correctness conditions to determine if a dependent process should continue running or invoke its own recovery procedures.
 We are currently integrating the PIR functionality into the concept of application exception rules to provide a more dynamic way to 1) recognize potential data inconsistency problems among concurrently executing processes and 2) use the event and rule functionality of application exception rules to interrupt dependent processes, test data consistency conditions, and invoke recovery procedures as needed.